top of page

 Art Matters button

-On July 18,1937, Adolf Hitler opened the first annual Great German Art Exhibition in Munich.
-Hardly anybody showed up.
-One day later, another exhibition opened down the block.
-The show was entitled Degenerate Art.
-The show included hundreds of Modernist artworks confiscated from German museums at Hitler's request.
-Over the next four months, more than two million people crowded into the exhibition. #greatgermanartexhibition1937 #munich #DegenerateArt1937
+On July 18, 1937, Adolf Hitler opened the first annual Great German Art Exhibition in Munich; hardly anybody showed up.
+Only one day later, another exhibition opened just down the block.
+Entitled Degenerate Art, this counter-show included hundreds of Modernist artworks confiscated from German museums at Hitler's request.
+Over the next four months, more than two million people crowded into the exhibition to view the forbidden art.

 painting by Gustav Klimt